Last updated: December 9, 2017 at 0:42 am

 Related: The great need for and power of good how-to books.

 And this brings us to the question.
 Who is a published writer?
 Most people think of a published writer as something over whom the fairy godmother has waved the magic wand, and brought them instant fame and fortune which comes along with their books on shelves worldwide.
 No sir, it is not so.
-Published writers are the ones who believe so strongly in their writing skills and potential that they keep writing even after having been turned down by multiple publishers.
+Published writers are, more often than not, the ones who believe so strongly in their writing skills and potential that they keep writing even after having been turned down by multiple publishers.

 And this involves going the extra mile to attract the attention of a good traditional publisher.
 Going the extra mile means going as far as having your book illustrated yourself, buying your own ISBN, creating your own barcode and doing the format and layout yourself.
 In my article, I mentioned that some of the greatest writers in the world were self published writers.
 They did not wait for a fairy godmother to come wave the magic wand over their books.
 They did not have one inkling of doubt as to the merits of their work so as to require a fairy godmother to approve it.
 Nor did they write and stop there.
 Good writers are not only good for writing.
 Good writers are great sellers, great entrepreneurs, great marketers and many other things.
 And they know how to identify a strong need and fill it.